-Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Fremont cottonwood, or willow) for each Swainson's hawk nest tree removed by construction of the project extent.
+Mitigation Measure Title Mitigation Text Phase Implementation Action Reporting Schedule Implementation Party Reporting Party Implementation Text Implementation Mechanism Impact # and Impact Title incusur c Fremont cottonwood, or willow) for each Swainson's hawk nest tree removed by construction of the project extent.
 Support at least one Swainson's hawk nesting territory in the last 5 years.
-Contribute to the project extent's mitigation commitment for Swainson's hawk foraging habitat, which will be calculated based on the following ratios: 1:1 for impacts on Active primary foraging habitat 0.75:1 for impacts on active secondary foraging habitat 0.5:1 for impacts on active tertiary foraging habitat BIO-MM#49 Provide Compensatory Mitigation for Loss of Burrowing Owl Active Burrows and Habitat To compensate for permanent impacts on occupied burrowing owl breeding habitat, the Authority will provide compensatory mitigation at a minimum 1:1 ratio for occupied breeding and foraging habitat.
+Contribute to the project extent's mitigation commitment for Swainson's hawk foraging habitat, which will be calculated based on the following ratios: 1:1 for impacts on Active primary foraging habitat 0.75:1 for impacts on active secondary foraging habitat 0.5:1 for impacts on active tertiary foraging habitat THUSE Concurs impact is and impact title BIO-MM#49 Provide Compensatory Mitigation for Loss of Burrowing Owl Active Burrows and Habitat To compensate for permanent impacts on occupied burrowing owl breeding habitat, the Authority will provide compensatory mitigation at a minimum 1:1 ratio for occupied breeding and foraging habitat.
 Lands proposed as compensatory mitigation will meet one of the following criteria: Support at least two breeding adult owls for every breeding adult owl displaced by construction of the project.
 Support at least 1 acre of burrowing owl breeding habitat for every acre of habitat affected (i.e., 1:1 mitigation ratio).
 For the purposes of this measure, burrowing owl breeding habitat is defined as any land cover type with all of the following attributes: Open terrain with well-drained soils Short, sparse vegetation with few shrubs and no trees Underground burrows or burrow surrogates (e.g., debris piles, culverts, pipes) for nesting and shelter from predators or weather.
 Burrows in earthen levees, berms, or canal banks within or along the margins of agricultural fields can be counted as compensatory breeding habitat as long as adjacent fields or pastures are suitable for foraging.
-Abundant and accessible prey (arthropods, small rodents, amphibians, lizards) Pre-construction/ Construction/ Post-construction Compliance report Prior to operation Authority Authority Prior to operation BIO-MM#50 Provide Compensatory Mitigation for Impacts to San Joaquin Kit Fox Habitat The Authority will provide compensatory mitigation for impacts on modeled San Joaquin kit fox habitat through the acquisition of suitable habitat that is acceptable to USFWS and CDFW.
+Abundant and accessible prey (arthropods, small rodents, amphibians, lizards) Pre-construction/ Construction/ Post-construction Compliance report Prior to operation Authority Authority Prior to operation Authority to provide compensation number of burrowing owl burrows affected by the Contractor; Regulatory agency permit requirements Impact BIO#11: Direct Impacts on Special-Status Wildlife-Birds BIO-MM#50 Provide Compensatory Mitigation for Impacts to San Joaquin Kit Fox Habitat The Authority will provide compensatory mitigation for impacts on modeled San Joaquin kit fox habitat through the acquisition of suitable habitat that is acceptable to USFWS and CDFW.
 Habitat will be replaced at a minimum ratio of 1:1 for natural lands and at a ratio of 0.1:1 for suitable urban or agricultural lands, unless a higher ratio is required by regulatory authorizations issued under the FESA and/or CESA.
-Post-construction Compliance report Prior to operation Authority Authority Prior to operation
+Post-construction Compliance report Prior to operation Authority Authority Prior to operation Authority to provide compensation based on area of habitat for San Joaquin kit fix affected by the Contractor; Regulatory agency permit requirements Impact BIO#13: Direct Impacts on Special-Status Wildlife-Mammals